stuartMoorhouse/air-gapped-elastic-security-installation/README.md

 ---

-## VM Requirements
+## VM Requirements for test deployment

-You need **FOUR** separate VMs to complete this deployment.
+You need **FOUR** separate VMs to complete the test deployment.
 VM0 is used to download files and can be terminated after transferring files to the air-gapped VMs.

 | VM Name | Purpose | Instance Type | Storage | Internet | Ports |
 |---------|---------|---------------|---------|----------|-------|